 Thus, the pint measurement of the dehumidifier is the direct function of the size of the space it can serve effectively.

-Knowing how much a pint is really important when dealing with dehumidifiers.
+Knowing how much a pint is really important when dealing with the best dehumidifiers.
 This is because people who intend to purchase dehumidifiers may confuse its size for its dimensions.
 Now, it is clear that the size really doesn’t matter but the dehumidifier’s capacity does, which is measured in pints.

 So, if you get a UK dehumidifier with 10 pints capacity and US dehumidifier with the same capacity, you will be in a better position to choose what you want.

-All in all, a pint is a measure of the dehumidifier’s capacity in terms of space per square footage and conditions it can dehumidify for a specific period of time.
+All in all, a pint is a liquid measure of the dehumidifier’s capacity in terms of space per square footage and conditions it can dehumidify for a specific period of time.
 Ordinarily, it is a liquid basic unit of measure.